junedr375/RoundedImageWithTextBG/README.md

 and the Flutter guide for
 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->
+## Rounded Background With Random Color which persist on Refresh.
+Perfact Placeholder for User Tiles with initials

 This package is meant to be use for getting Rounded Clip User Image Tile, It can be used in multiple way